metal-stack/metal-roles/partition/roles/monitoring/blackbox-exporter/README.md

 ## Variables

+This role uses variables from [partition-defaults](/partition).
+So, make sure you define them adequately as well.

 | Name                                      | Mandatory | Description                                  |
 | ----------------------------------------- | --------- | -------------------------------------------- |
 | monitoring_blackbox_exporter_etc_host_dir |           | The host directory for the blackbox exporter |